pistack/TRXASprefitpack/docs/source/math.least_square.md

 \end{align*}
 , where $J$ is the scaled jacobian of non-linear model function $f(x, \mathbf{\theta})$ with respect to paramter $\mathbf{\theta}$.

-Such paramter error estimation is called, Asymptotic Standard Errors.
+Such parameter error estimation is called Asymptotic Standard Error.
 However, strictly speaking, Asymptotic Standard Error estimation should not be used in non-linear least square regression.

-Our package `TRXASprefitpack` provides alternative error paramter estimation method based on `F-test`.
+Our package `TRXASprefitpack` provides an alternative error parameter estimation method based on the `F-test.`

 ## Alternative Paramter Error Estimation